jeanphix/jeanphix.github.com/_posts/2012-02-08-django-heroku-compressor-storages.markdown

 - S3
 ---

-p(alert). _Outdated_ Heroku now "automatically runs `collectstatic`":https://devcenter.heroku.com/articles/django-assets on deployment.
+<p class="alert"><i>Outdated</i> Heroku now "automatically runs <a href="https://devcenter.heroku.com/articles/django-assets">collectstatic</a> on deployment.
-    By the way, I encourage you to put all your environment specific configs (like database dsn, debug...) into environment variables.
+    By the way, I encourage you to put all your environment specific configs (like database dsn, debug...) into environment variables.</p>

 Today I'll show you my tips backed from a django project deployment over heroku (application) and S3 (statics).

-h2.
-Setting up environments
+## Setting up environments

 First of all, I need two remote environments (production and staging) with distinct settings.
 In order to feet my git workflow, I had to create three local branches:

-* master: that I push even on heroku `production` application and on a `master` github branch.
+* master: that I push even on heroku _production_ application and on a _master_ github branch.
-* staging: that I push even on heroku `staging` application and on a `staging` github branch.
+* staging: that I push even on heroku _staging_ application and on a _staging_ github branch.
-* development: that I push on a `development` github branch.
+* development: that I push on a _development_ github branch.

 Project bootstrap: